Websoft9/docker-library/README.md

 ## How to contribute it?

 The [contributing](CONTRBUTING.md) for this repository have below field:

-## Issue reward
+参照 portainer 贡献 3 点：

-We will certainly encounter difficult problems in our work, but it may be very simple for you.

-Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward
+> We will certainly encounter difficult problems in our work, but it may be very simple for you.Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward

 ## Documentation